vert-x/mod-lang-php/README.md

 * `copy($source, $destination, $recursive, $handler)`

-Recursive copy. `$source` is the source file name. `$destination` is the destination file name. `$recursive` is a boolean flag - if `true` and source is a directory, then a recursive copy of the directory and all its contents will be attempted.
+Recursive copy. `$source` is the source file name. `$destination` is the destination file name. `$recursive` is a boolean flag - if `TRUE` and source is a directory, then a recursive copy of the directory and all its contents will be attempted.

 ## move